-I got my hands and indeed my ears on with Bose Noise Cancelling 700 this week and while they're not a big leap forward, they do look and sound very pleasing and have one hugely impressive trick that no other NC headphone can match.
-Should you be readying yourself to hand over the necessary £349.95 when they launch next week?
-Hey, why not?
-Amazon has already slashed 95p off the price!
+I got my hands and indeed my ears on with Bose Noise Cancelling 700 and while they're not a big leap forward in terms of music playback over the QC35 II, they do look and sound very pleasing and have one hugely impressive trick that no other ANC headphone can match.
+Is it enough to overtake the Sony WH-1000XM3 in terms of quality?
+Bose will probably wipe the floor with it, if we're talking sales.

 Bose Noise Cancelling Headphones 700: sound